-In Flowing Blood, the fourth episode of Kabaneri of the Iron Fortress, we learn that stupidity isn’t always rewarded (sometimes karma steps in!).
+In Kabaneri of the Iron Fortress episode 4.
+Flowing Blood, we learn that stupidity isn’t always rewarded (sometimes karma steps in!).
 We also learn that some Kabane can learn considerably more than we expected!
 Plus, a trip through the beautiful mountains — teeming with tons of Kabane!

 In this episode, we learn that some Kabane have learned to wield swords!
 As if Ayame and her train didn’t have enough to worry about… Capture from the Crunchyroll stream.

 The Kabane attack and force the Koutetsujou to get underway before repairs were complete.
 The skittish crowd, under pressure from demagogues who want to consolidate their own power, lock Mumei and Ikoma, along with friends, in the last car.
 After pressuring Ayame to give up the train’s master key, some of the demagogue and his followers try to detach the last car.

 Unfortunately for them, they had to go outside to do it.
 Also unfortunately for them, their foolish demagogue overlords ordered the train to change course from the plains to the mountains, theoretically because would be shorter.
 Unfortunately, the mountains teemed with Kabane, who rained down on the train and killed the men trying to detach the car.
 The men also left the outside door open, and the Kabane poured into the next to last car.
 Worse yet, one of the Kabane (called a Wazatori), had learned to wield a sword!
 Trapped in the last car, watching humans die right in front of them, Mumei and Ikoma try to come up with a plan.

 The rest of this review may have spoilers, so please be careful!

 What Happened (Spoilers!) in Kabaneri of the Iron Fortress Episode 4